 Bow River Pathway and Park access detours

-During construction, pathways, pathway access closures and detours will be in place and shared through onsite signage.
+During construction, pathway access closures and detours will be in place and shared through onsite signage.
 Please plan ahead and visit the City of Calgary Parks – Pathway and Bikeways Map.

 This is a multi-year project with construction continuing beyond one construction season.
 Future closures and detours can be expected and will be communicated as they arise.